 Mitochondria are the powerhouse of the cell! ….just kidding, that’s not what this post is about.
 Mitochondria are organelles, tiny structures within each of an organism’s cells, that are responsible for creating ATP, a chemical that can be used as an energy source elsewhere in the cell.
-But mitochondria are much more interesting than most organelles–they appear to have been, a long time ago, a separate creature than the host cell, that started living inside a larger cell in a symbiotic relationship around 2 billion years ago, and never left.
+Mitochondria are much more interesting than most organelles–they appear to have been, a long time ago, a separate creature than the host cell, that started living inside a larger cell in a symbiotic relationship around 2 billion years ago, and never left.
 The host cell gets ATP from the mitochondrion, and the mitochondrion gets shelter from the host cell.
 Even now, mitochondria retain some of their independence, like a recalcitrant startup unhappily acquired by a conglomerate.
 Mitochondria have their own DNA, separate from the main cell’s DNA that resides in the cell’s nucleus.
 And this makes it a really useful resource for molecular and evolutionary biologists to look at, since this secret stash of DNA (1) doesn’t experience any evolutionary pressures, (2) doesn’t recombine like cellular DNA does on a regular basis, and (3) is passed from mother to child pretty much intact, save a few small mutations.
 We’ll expand on this in a bit.
-But first, a quick detour…
+But first, let’s back up a little…

 The Molecular Clock

-Mitochondrial DNA (mtDNA) also provides the basis for the “molecular clock.”
-The idea behind this is that harmless random mutations–ones that don’t provide any evolutionary benefit or detriment–add up at a relatively constant rate over time, and since they’re random, two species (that don’t interbreed) will slowly accumulate more and more differences in their mitochondrial DNA over time.
+Mitochondrial DNA (mtDNA) provides the basis for the “molecular clock.”
+The idea behind this is that harmless random mutations–ones that don’t provide any evolutionary benefit or detriment–add up at a relatively constant rate over time, and since they’re random, two species that don’t interbreed will slowly accumulate more and more differences in their mitochondrial DNA over time.
 If you can see how different two creatures’ mtDNA are from one another, if you know the average mutation rate (which in itself is sometimes easier said than done), you can extrapolate how long ago the two creatures shared a common ancestor.
-This can’t be done with cellular DNA because of a few reasons.
+This can’t be reliably done with cellular DNA because of a few reasons.

 - It’s selected on by evolutionary pressures.
 This leads to weird scenarios in which two very distantly related creatures can share large swathes of genome.
 For example, echolocating bats and echolocating cetaceans (whales and dolphins) use the same genes to echolocate, even though they both descended from non-echolocating ancestors and figured out how to echolocate independently.

 - It recombines on a regular basis.
-When sperm and eggs form, their chromosomes undergo “crossing over,” where bits of the genome will swap places with one another.
+When sperm and eggs form, their chromosomes undergo “crossing over,” in which bits of the genome will swap places with one another.
 This is helpful for maintaining genetic diversity (if your kid is a total clone of yourself, there’s less variation for natural selection to work with) but it’s a bummer for molecular biologists trying to keep track of things.
 Even in creatures that reproduce asexually, like bacteria, bits of cellular DNA can be horizontally transferred from one organism to another.